jwcarr/bibfish/README.md

 `bibfish` can be run once if all you want to do is create a subset of your `master.bib` to send to the publisher.
 Alternatively, `bibfish` can be used as an integral part of your typesetting procedure, with an intended usage pattern like this:

-1. Start a new LaTeX document and, when setting up the bibliography, point it to e.g. `references.bib` (no need to create this file; it will be generated automatically)
+1. Start a new LaTeX document and, when setting up the bibliography, point it to e.g. `references.bib` (no need to create this file; it will be generated automatically).
+For example, depending on how you set things up, you might have a line like `\bibliography{references.bib}` or `\addbibresource{references.bib}`.
-2. Add any BibTeX entries you want to cite to your `master.bib` (stored e.g. in your home directory)
+2. Add any BibTeX entries you want to cite to your `master.bib` (stored e.g. in your home directory).
-3. Cite some BibTeX entries in your LaTeX document using their citekeys as normal
+3. Cite some BibTeX entries in your LaTeX document using their citekeys as normal.
-4. Each time you typeset, first run `bibfish`; this will fish out the relevant entries from `master.bib` and place them in `references.bib`
+4. Before typesetting, run `bibfish` first; this will fish out the relevant entries from `master.bib` and place them in `references.bib`.
-5. Continue with the rest of your typesetting procedure, e.g. run `pdflatex`, `latex`, `bibtex`, `biber`, or whatever else you normally do in your pipeline
+5. Continue with the rest of your typesetting procedure, e.g. run `pdflatex`, `latex`, `xelatex`, `bibtex`, `biber`, `dvipdf`, or whatever else you normally do in your pipeline.

-For example, given that `manuscript.tex` contains a reference to `references.bib` and cites BibTeX entries contained in `~/master.bib`, you might have a typesetting script like this:
+For example, you might create a typesetting script like this:

 ```shell
 #!/bin/bash